 - Mourners in Northern Ireland who have tested positive should not attend while they are meant to be self-isolating, but if required to self-isolate for other reasons they should be facilitated to attend, if they wish to do so in line with the guidance;

-- Mourners in England and Wales who are required to self-isolate should not attend a funeral.
-In England, the guidance goes on to say that in this situation, it is a legal offence to attend a funeral under any circumstance other than the funeral of a close family member.
+- Mourners in England and Wales who are required to self-isolate by NHS test and trace services should not attend a funeral.
+In this situation it is a legal offence to attend any funeral other than that of a close family member.
 Even if you are a close family member of the deceased, it is strongly recommended that you attend remotely if possible.

 - Mourners in Scotland who have tested positive should not attend while they are meant to be self-isolating and “must seriously consider not attending” if they are required to self-isolate for others reasons.

-- Mourners in England, Northern Ireland and Wales who are clinically extremely vulnerable can also attend with these processes in place.
-If you choose to attend, it is important that you maintain strict social distancing and follow the latest guidance.
+- Mourners in England, Northern Ireland and Wales who are clinically extremely vulnerable are advised to stay at home as much as possible.
+If you attend, ensure the organisers know so that the latest guidance can be followed.
 In Scotland, if you are part of a higher risk or extremely high risk group you must seriously consider doing so in line with important public health advice and should always, in the first instance, consider joining via electronic means or viewing a recording of the service.